Ethanqg0/WeatherAlarm/README.md

 ## Getting Started

-Build the Docker image from your Dockerfile on your local machine.
+WeatherAlarm is open-source and highly encourages contributions!
+To pursue this, we containerized WeatherAlarm via Docker to ensure its portability and convenience!
+Here are the steps:

+Prerequisite:
+  Have Docker installed on your computer and running to activate its Daemon.

 #1: Pull the Pre-Built Docker Image
 To get started, you can pull the pre-built Docker image from the container registry (e.g., Docker Hub) using the following command: